lbraun/wikitourist/README.md

-# curiositweet
+# wikitourist
-Discover popular tweet topics near you
+Discover places listed on Wikipedia near you